ravelo-systematic-solutions/ravelo/README.md

 }
 ```

-Bare in mind that you will need to replace `service-name`
+Bare in mind that you will need to replace `registry`
 with the name you'll find in your `package.json`.

 The next thing you need to do is run it but make sure that